By Tim Lambert

-However Truro was a very small town, even by the standards of the time.
+However Medieval Truro was a very small town, even by the standards of the time.
 It only had a population of several hundred.
 Nevertheless Truro was a busy town.
-It was, of course, in the centre of a tin mining area.
+It was, of course, in the center of a tin mining area.
 From the 14th century Truro was a stannary town.
 Before it was bought and sold copper and tin had to be assayed (tested then given a stamp to verify its quality).
 This was done in towns called Stannary towns (from the Latin word for tin, stannum).
 After being assayed metal was transported along the river to the sea.

 However the main industry in Truro itself was making wool.
 After it was woven the wool was fulled.
 That means it was pounded in a mixture of water and clay to clean and thicken it.
 The wool was pounded by wooden hammers worked by watermills.
 After it dried the wool was dyed.